Skip to main content

 Robert Greene’s “The 48 Laws of Power,” first published in 1998, has become a cultural touchstone, sparking both admiration and controversy.
 This thought-provoking book distills 3,000 years of history into 48 essential “laws” for acquiring, maintaining, and defending against power.

 Greene’s work offers a stark, often Machiavellian view of human nature and social dynamics, drawing from historical examples, philosophy, and psychological insights.
-Whether you’re a business leader, politician, or simply someone interested in understanding the mechanics of social influence, “The 48 Laws of Power” provides a fascinating, if at times unsettling, perspective on the nature of power and human behavior.
+This book provides a compelling and fascinating, if at times unsettling, perspective on the nature of power and human behavior.

 Core Concepts